Mauro-Prencipe/Python_course_2025/README.md

 The data_files folder contains data read or written by the codes in the notebooks.

+The L7_data_files folder contains data for the L7 lecture; L7_lib is a library for the same lecture.

 The Python files plot.py and einstein_fit.py are required by the General_fit notebook serie

+The exercises folder contains simple Python programs used as exercises during the course.